- 3 hours 30 minutes (Approx.)

-During your small-group, 3-hour food tour, you will find secret food havens nestled throughout Greenwich Village with your local guide.
+During your small-group, 3-3 and a half hours food tour, you will find secret food havens nestled throughout Greenwich Village with your local guide.
 Enjoy food tastings as well as an in-depth tour of the Village.
 Try everything from bagels and doughnuts to delicious New York style pizza on this walking tour.

 - Explore the local streets on a walking tour of the city

 - Free snacks included

 IFC Center, 323 6th Ave, New York, NY 10014, USA

 71 7th Ave S, New York, NY 10014, USA

 This is a typical itinerary for this product

 Pass By: The High Line, New York City, NY 10014